stateful/vscode-runme/examples/shebang.md

 By default Runme can run everything that is also installed on your machine.

-Shebang is a versatile tool designed to execute scripts written in various scripting languages including Shell, Perl, Python, and more.
+Shebang is a versatile tool designed to execute scripts written in various scripting languages including Shell, Perl, Python, Ruby, Node.js, and [more](https://docs.runme.dev/configuration/shebang).
 Runme integrates Shebang to enable users to run the script of their choice directly from the Markdown file in their preferred programming language.

-Read more in our [docs](https://docs.runme.dev/features#interpreter)

 Let's learn how to use multiple programming languages to interact with your containers!